Peppermint Bark Brownie Cookies

 Pile of peppermint bark cookies on the counter with two candy canes in a heart shape in the background.

-Ingredients for the Peppermint Bark Brownie Cookies
+Easy Peppermint Bark Cookies

 Making the Peppermint Bark Cookies